 Linhay Cottage is directly off Withypool Common in the heart of Exmoor, it is approached by a private 3/4 mile long drive, shared with the farm and another property.
 It's ideal for those wanting to be truly rural.
 The property offers very comfortable accommodation for up to 3 guests and 2 dogs.

 Access to the property is through a handy porch, ideal for leaving muddy boots or walking shoes in to dry off.
 The main living area is an open-plan sitting room within dining table, and L-shaped kitchen at one end.
 There are two comfy sofas and a prominent wood-burning stove to create a cosy and relaxing space.
 There are two bedrooms off the hallway, one has a kingsize double bed and one has a single.
 Both bedrooms have built-in wardrobes, chest of drawers and views overlooking the fields and Barle valley below.
 The bathroom is also off the hallway, comprised of bath with shower over, toilet and hand basin.
 Sleeps 3 guests in two bedrooms One King-size double bed and one single bed Open-plan sitting room with dining area Stunning rural area just off Withypool Common Footpath direct from the cottage to Withypool or Landacre Bridge Wifi, BT landline, heating and electricity included Bed linen and towels provided Dogs welcome (2 max) for supplement of £15 each.
 Dogs not allowed in bedrooms or on furniture.
-Arrive from 4 pm Depart by 10 am This property is an ideal base for anyone looking for a rural retreat with modern conveniences, if are looking for a ‘get-away’ and want to explore Exmoor you will not be disappointed!
+Horse accommodation available Arrive from 4 pm Depart by 10 am This property is an ideal base for anyone looking for a rural retreat with modern conveniences, if you are looking for a ‘get-away’ and want to explore Exmoor you will not be disappointed!
 As the name suggests, Linhay Cottage is situated next to a working farm.
 A linhay (pronounced linny) is a traditional farm building; the open front and regularly spaced pillars are typical of this type of building.
 The cottage was once the farm’s grooms quarters and overlooks the stable yard.
 There is a garden area to the rear of the property, which is fenced but not enclosed.
 The owners are still working on improving the outside areas of the cottage.
 Appliances and equipment Linhay Cottage has a fitted, handmade kitchen with integrated fridge and dishwasher, electric oven with ceramic hob and microwave.
 Other equipment includes toaster, kettle, bean to cup coffee machine and bean grinder, cookware, a comprehensive variety of kitchen utensils, cutlery, crockery and glasses.
 A television (with Freeview) and DVD player is provided in the living room (the aerial signal is not great at Linhay and some channels are not obtainable).
 Wireless broadband is available throughout the property.
 BT phone line for incoming calls and free uk landline calls (limited to under 1 hour) A hair dryer is provided for your convenience.
 Electricity and heating Electricity and heating costs are included in the price of your accommodation.
 Linhay Cottage has oil central heating which works on a 24 hour thermostat.
 There is also a wood-burning stove in the living area and enough logs and kindling will be provided for your first nights stay (in the colder months).
 Further logs etc can be purchased locally.
 Linen and towels Bed linen, duvets, blankets and towels are provided for your convenience, but please bring your own beach towels if you wish to take towels with you away from the property.
 Other provisions Tea, coffee and sugar will be provided.
 There may also be other non-perishable items like a salt, pepper and oil available.
 Cleaning materials such as washing up liquid and dishwasher tablets/powder will be present in the property, and one to two toilet rolls will be provided.
 Please note, as with many rural properties the water at Linhay Cottage comes from a private reservoir, it is treated for consumption before being supplied to the cottage.
-Outside the property There is a large stable yard which provides access to the front of the property.
-Outside furniture is provided to enable guests to enjoy this sheltered sunny spot.
-To access the garden area at the rear of the property, you must walk around the outside of the building.
-The garden is fenced but it is not enclosed at the present time.
+Outside the property There is a large stable yard which provides access to the front of the property and is a fairly secure area but not fully enclosed.
+Outside furniture is provided to enable guests to enjoy this sheltered sunny spot, or it can be moved around to the front to enjoy the view.
 The owners are continuing to improve the outside areas around the house.
 There is a ‘woodland walk’ just down the lane from the property, which takes you out at the bottom of the first field, if you carry on walking down the hill through the fields you will come out on the footpath, right goes to Withypool or left to Landacre Bridge.
+On occasion horses are kept in the stables or turned out in the fields.
 Parking There is ample parking for two or three cars under the cover of the linhay beside the property, or on the concrete yard.
 Dogs Dogs are welcome providing they are kept off the sofas and out of the bedrooms, they must not be left in the property on their own at any time.
 A supplementary fee of £15 will be added to your invoice per dog (maximum 2 dogs).
+Horses Stabling and grazing can be provided at £15 per night per horse on a DIY bases - contact owner direct for more details.
 Smoking Linhay Cottage is strictly non-smoking.
 Arrival and departure The property will be ready from 4 pm on the day of your arrival.
 Please depart by 10 am on the last day of your stay.
 Please leave the property clean and tidy so that we can guarantee it will be ready on time for our next guests.
 Changeover days Linhay Cottage has flexible changeover days, making it versatile for all bookings.

 Withypool is a small village in a truly beautiful setting within Exmoor National Park.
 The village is in the Barle Valley with the River Barle running through, the Two Moors Way also passes through the village, a well-marked walking route linking the south Devon and North Devon c...oasts.
 To the southwest of the village lie Withypool Common and Withypool Hill.
 It is believed that the area around Withypool has been inhabited since the Bronze Age, a stone circle can still be seen on top of Withypool Hill.
 The village pub is called the Royal Oak Inn and has seen its share of history since its construction in the late 17th century.
 It is believed that R. D. Blackmore wrote part of the 'Lorna Doone' novel in this bar, and artist Alfred Munnings had a studio in the loft.
 In the 1930s, the inn was owned by Gwladys and Maxwell Knight, a spy-ring leader and radio broadcaster upon whom Ian Fleming based the character of James Bond's boss, M. Just two miles upstream from Withypool is the delightful Landacre Bridge, a late medieval five-arch stone bridge, a great place for paddling and picnicing in good weather.